Education plan

 • Practical activities: Preparing healthy snacks.

-Week 4: Colours
+Week 4: Means of transport

 Objectives: